Products

 Ultimately, customers expect customer service to be close to the product or service their company provides.
 Exceed their expectations by staying informed on the latest product updates and offerings, anticipating any technical questions.
 At the same time, don’t be afraid to say “I don’t know, but I’ll ask someone that does.”
 Customers will appreciate your honesty and efforts to find the correct answer.

 While some products might sell themselves–even to customers who are experts in the industry—it's important to be able to answer questions that allow you to explain your company’s differentiators.
-Customer service representatives are the face of a business, especially in e-commerce—that’s why educating your team on all possible solutions they can provide to your customers is vital.
+Customer service representatives are the face of a business, especially in ecommerce—that’s why educating your team on all possible solutions they can provide to your customers is vital.

 followupNPS

-Ask reps to try to identify a common ground with the people they help.
+Ask reps to identify a common ground with the people they help.
 This point of understanding makes conflict easier to overcome by humanizing the relationship and endears customers to your rep (and ultimately your company).
 For instance, asking how a customer’s day is going makes a difference in how customers think about your business.
 Talking about the weather is another way to establish common ground and remind the person on the other line of communication that your conversation doesn’t need to be purely transactional.

 Active listening ensures that your customers feel heard.
 Clarify and rephrase what customers say to confirm that you understand them.
 Empathize with and reflect on their feelings by saying things like, “That must have upset you” or “I can see why you feel frustrated.”
 Repeating a customer’s issue back to them affirms you’re listening and establishes that you understand the problem and are working on it quickly.

 Don’t forget to follow up after a problem is solved to be sure that the issue remains fixed and that your customers are satisfied with the service.
-Sending an email or even a feedback survey is an excellent way to let the customer know you’re still on their side.
+Sending an email or feedback survey is an excellent way to let the customer know you’re still on their side.
 In addition, a feedback survey can be a great way to understand customer service performance and where it might need improvement.

 Your customers want to feel like they have access to real people, not bots and FAQs.
 Offer more than just automated email responses; don’t let your telephone prompts or website send them down a rabbit hole.
 Take full advantage of social media platforms (e.g., Facebook, Instagram, and Yelp) and write responses when your customers post on your page.
 Post photos and bios on your website.
 This shows your customers that you are real people working on their behalf.

-To make sure you are fully meeting your customers’ needs, consider assigning reps to specific customers so they can develop a deeper understanding of individual customers’ needs..
+To make sure you are fully meeting your customers’ needs, consider assigning reps to specific customers so they can develop a deeper understanding of individual customers’ needs.
 You can also offer special benefits for your longest and most loyal customers to let them know they are appreciated.
 What special services might your customers enjoy?
 Set up focus groups, interview customers, or run a survey to generate ideas.

 Your customers will feel even more valued if you treat them as important community members.
 You can bring various customers together, including webinars, interactive websites, social media, trade shows, and conventions.
 And don’t forget that while your customers come to these forums to learn from you, you can learn as much—if not more—from them.

 You can have the best customer service skills and the best training in the world, but if your reps aren’t engaged and enthusiastic about your company, it won’t matter.
-Improving employee engagement is another way to make sure customers have a great experience.
+Improving employee engagement is another way to ensure customers have a great experience.
 Dissatisfied employees are unlikely to come forward with their problems, so consider an anonymous suggestion box or an employee engagement survey to see what makes your employees tick.

-This also offers insight into how your customer service team feels about working conditions and compensation, opportunities for career advancement, training and their peers.
+This also offers insight into how your customer service team feels about working conditions and compensation, opportunities for career advancement, training, and their peers.
 Our employee engagement template is a great first step.
 We’ve also compiled benchmark engagement data to help you understand how your employees’ engagement compares to other companies.

 Since engagement can vary between industries, you may also want to look at more specific data through a service like SurveyMonkey Benchmarks.